Barcelona: Parks

 Barcelona contains sixty municipal parks, twelve of which are historic, five of which are thematic (botanical), forty-five of which are urban, and six of which are forest.
 They range from vest-pocket parks to large recreation areas.
 The urban parks alone cover 10% of the city (549.7 ha).
 The total park surface grows about 10 ha per year, with a proportion of 18.1 m2 of park area per inhabitant.

 Of Barcelona's parks, Montjuïc is the largest, with 203 ha located on the mountain of the same name, and includes the Botanical Garden of Barcelona, the Mossèn Costa i Llobera Gardens, and more.
 It is followed by Parc de la Ciutadella (which occupies the site of the old citadel and which houses the Parliament building, the Barcelona Zoo, and several museums); 31 ha including the zoo), the Guinardó Park (19 ha), Park Güell (designed by Antoni Gaudí; 17.2 ha), Oreneta Castle Park (also 17.2 ha), Diagonal Mar Park (13.3 ha, inaugurated in 2002), Nou Barris Central Park (13.2 ha), Can Dragó Sports Park and Poblenou Park (both 11.9 ha), the Labyrinth Park (9.10 ha), named after the garden maze it contains.
 There are also several smaller parks, for example, the Parc de Les Aigües (2 ha).
 A part of the Collserola Park is also within the city limits.
 PortAventura World, one of the largest resort in Europe, with 5,837,509 visitors per year, is located one hour's drive from Barcelona.
 Also, within the city lies Tibidabo Amusement Park, a smaller amusement park in Plaza del Tibidabo, with the Muntanya Russa amusement ride.

+Besides the parks managed by the town hall, there exist several self-managed green spaces and gardens such as Jardí del Silenci in Gracia, the Ágora Juan Andrés Benítez in Raval, and L'Horta Alliberada in Sants.